James Stewart (advocate, born 1635)

-Sir James Stewart (or Steuart) of Goodtrees (1635-1713) was a Scottish lawyer, political opponent of the Stuarts monarchy, and reforming Lord Advocate of Scotland from 1692 to 1713.
+Sir James Stewart (or Steuart) of Goodtrees (1635-1713) was a Scottish lawyer, political opponent of the Stuarts monarchy, and reforming Lord Advocate from 1692 to 1713.
 The Jacobites nicknamed him Jamie Wylie.

 Early life

 James Stewart was the fourth son of Sir James Steuart of Coltness (1608–1681), a banker in Edinburgh and Lord Provost of Edinburgh, and Anne Hope, niece of Sir Thomas Hope.

 He was the brother of Sir Robert Steuart, 1st Baronet of Allanbank (1643–1707) and Sir Thomas Stewart of Coltness, 1st Baronet.

 Career

 He was called to the bar on 20 November 1661, but lost almost all his practice defending his father against a charge of embezzlement.

 In exile

 Stewart found it necessary to leave the country because of a pamphlet, and went to Rouen, where he became a merchant under the name of Graham.
 Some years afterwards he returned to Scotland, but he was suspected of having had a hand in a further political pamphlet, An Account of Scotlands Grievances by reason of the Duke of Lauderdale's Ministry (1675), an order was issued for his apprehension.
 He escaped, and lay in England under the name of Lawson.

 In 1678, Stewart opened a small office in London, where he gave legal advice at half fees, his clerk meeting the clients and transmitting their statements to the invisible Stewart.
 Returning to Scotland in 1679, he again got into trouble in 1681, when among the papers of Archibald Campbell, 9th Earl of Argyll a memorandum in his hand was found, reflecting on the government.
 He took refuge in The Hague.
 He was present at the meeting at Amsterdam in 1685, when the expedition of Argyll was resolved on.

 Stewart having prepared Argyll's declaration of war, he was accused of treasonably consulting and contriving Argyll's rebellion, He was found guilty in his absence.
 His sentence was to be executed whenever he could be found.